kevinchtsang/AAMOS-00-Starter/README.md

 Code to support the analysis of the [AAMOS-00 anonymised dataset](https://doi.org/10.7488/ds/3775).

-You can find further details about this dataset in the publication "Home Monitoring with Connected Mobile Devices for Asthma Attack Prediction with Machine Learning".
+You can find further details about this dataset in the publication "[Home Monitoring with Connected Mobile Devices for Asthma Attack Prediction with Machine Learning](https://doi.org/10.1038/s41597-023-02241-9)" - *Scientific Data, Nature*.

 ## AAMOS-00 Study